David Haigh: Arrest, torture, and litigation in Dubai

 In May 2014 Haigh was arrested in Dubai.
 Haigh claims that he was lured to Dubai by GFH to discuss a new job.
 His arrest related to allegations of fraud and embezzlement from his time at GFH Capital.
 Haigh was convicted of breach of trust charges in Dubai and spent 22-months in prison, where he claims he was tortured and raped.
 He denies all allegations and claims he was set up.
 According to Dubai Police he is alleged to have embezzled AED23.7 million (about US$6.7 million) from his former employers.
 The irregularities were allegedly discovered during a routine internal audit.

 In August 2015, Haigh was convicted of "breach of trust" and received a two-year jail sentence.

 Haigh was due to return to the UK following his earlier case when on the day of Haigh's release, Gulf Finance House filed a criminal complaint that Haigh had abused them on Twitter while in jail.
 Haigh was acquitted of this charge in March 2016, and returned to the UK a few days later on Good Friday where he gave a series of television and press interviews setting out the treatment, torture abuse and unfair trials he suffered.

 Torture in Dubai

-In 2017 a UK court in Scotland held that Haigh had been tortured and raped by the police in Dubai, Haigh gave evidence in court at the Sheriffdom of Lothian and Borders at Edinburgh.
-Sheriff Thomas Welsh QC, presiding, accepted Haigh’s detailed testimony, saying “David Haigh struck me as an honest intelligent witness who gave his evidence with calm dignity.
-He was obviously a man who had been significantly physically and psychologically damaged by his ordeal in the UAE and was in the process of what I consider will be a long recovery.”

 In July 2018, a Dubai judge Justice Jeremy Cooke in the Dubai International Finance Centre Courts in a hearing where Haigh was not present or represented held that Haigh had fraudulently directed funds.
 Haigh was ordered to pay nearly £3.8 million plus costs, and his counterclaims were dismissed.
 GFH said it would start enforcement proceedings against Haigh in Dubai and London.

 Private prosecution

 While in Dubai Haigh hired English barrister Alun Jones QC and Thom Dyke and Keystone law Alison Bradley and Mark Spragg to file a private prosecution against GFH and their former lawyer Peter Gray of Gibson Dunn for human trafficking and fraud.
 Haigh withdrew the application when he lost access to lawyers.
 After his release from prison Haigh took the case to judicial review at the High Court in England, and the court ruled against him in May 2020.

-Haigh's hired WikiLeaks lawyer Melinda Taylor and Alun Jones QC to take the UAE to the United Nations for breaches of his human rights including, torture, unfair trial, arbitrary detention and discrimination on grounds of sexuality.